HL7/fhir-pdmp/input/pagecontent/deployment.md

 #### Deployment Option 1:

-In this deployment option, the EHRs, Apps and Clinical Systems act as the PDMP Requesters and interact with Intermediary Gateways such as Appriss, RxCheck which act as the PDMP Responders.
+In this deployment option, the EHRs, Apps and Clinical Systems act as the PDMP Requesters and interact with Intermediary Gateways that act as the PDMP Responders.
 The communication is performed using FHIR APIs.
 In this case the PDMP Requesters are isolated from the State  Systems and the protocols they support.

 The Intermediaries may translate the incoming FHIR request for data to a PMIX/NIEM request to comply with existing state interfaces or may use other methods to get the data from the State  systems.
 All of these interactions are isolated from the PDMP Requester.
 The Intermediaries may also retrieve data from multiple State  systems simultaneously.